 • Approximately 500 multi-volume lots of books in the Shelf Sale on June 26, available for viewing onsite at the Berkeley store June 22-25 and selling through our online bidding platform only.

 About Peter Howard

-Peter Howard [1939-2011] of the landmark Bay Area Serendipity Books has been eulogized as "one of the most imaginative booksellers of his generation."
+Peter Howard [1939-2011] of the landmark Bay Area Serendipity Books has been eulogised as "one of the most imaginative booksellers of his generation."
 Howard stocked not only individual titles but entire collections.
-The store was organized in sections by the original source: a collection of modern poetry from collector X is in one corner; another collection with similar titles from another source might be on the opposite side of the building.
-It wasn't a library and so, to Howard's mind, it wasn't supposed to be organized like one
+The store was organised in sections by the original source: a collection of modern poetry from collector X is in one corner; another collection with similar titles from another source might be on the opposite side of the building.
+It wasn't a library and so, to Howard's mind, it wasn't supposed to be organised like one

 The bookstore on University, for those who never crossed its threshold, was a warren of rooms filled to the roof with titles from the mundane and popular to the erudite and obscure.
 Howard wanted people to search for their books, looking carefully and hopefully finding not only what they were looking for, but far more.

 For more information, or to make an appointment to view the warehouse, please contact